achuth10/pagent/examples/react-fastapi/README.md

 ### 3. Open the Example

 Navigate to `http://localhost:3000` in your browser to see the Context Bridge in action.

+### 4. Test the Instruction System

+1. Make sure "WebSocket Provider" is selected in the React app
+2. Leave required form fields empty (Name, Email, Message)
+3. Click "📤 Send Context to Backend"
+4. Watch as the backend analyzes your context and sends intelligent instructions:
+   - Form fields get highlighted in orange
+   - Notifications appear with guidance
+   - Instructions are listed in the "🎯 Instructions from Backend" section

 ## API Endpoints